About the Author of the Blogsite, Not the Author of the Bible:

 And I wrote this to you, lest, when I came, I should have sorrow from [those] of whom I ought to rejoice, & [have] confidence in all [of] you, [so] that my joy, is the joy [regarding] all of you.
 For I wrote to you with many tears, out of much afflictions & [with] [an anguished] heart.

 Not [so] that you [are] grieved, but [so] that you might know the [abundant] love, which I have to you.
 But if any have caused grief, he [hasn't] grieved me, but [only] [partially, so] that I may not [be too severe with] all [of] you.
-To such a man, this punishment, which was inflicted [on] many, [is] sufficient, [a.k.a. enough.]
+To such a man, this punishment, which was inflicted [by] many, [is] sufficient, [a.k.a. enough.]

 So, [instead,] you [should] forgive & comfort him, lest [someone] such [as this,] [is overwhelmed] with much sorrow.
 [For this reason,] I [urge] you, that you would [reaffirm] your love toward him.
 I [wrote] for this [reason, so] that I might know the proof, [a.k.a. evidence, of] whether you [are] obedient [to the Lord God] in all things.

 [Revelation 12:7-10 And there was war in heaven.
 Michael & his Angels fought against the dragon.
-And the dragon & his angels fought, & [didn't prevail, a.k.a. succeed.]
+And the dragon & his angels fought, & [didn't prevail, a.k.a. didn't succeed.]
 Neither was their place found in heaven any more.
 And the great dragon was cast out, that old serpent, called the Devil, & Satan, which [deceives] the whole world.
 He was cast out into the earth, & his angels were cast out with him.
 And I heard a loud voice in heaven saying, Now Salvation; strength; the Kingdom of our God, & the power of His Christ, [have] come.
 For the accuser of our brethren is cast down, [who] accused them before our God day & night.
 And they overcame him, by the blood of the Lamb, & by the Word of their testimony, and they [didn't] love, [a.k.a. they risked,] their lives unto death.]

-Thanks be to God now, Who always [leads] us to triumph in [sharing our faith] in Christ, & makes manifest, [a.k.a. apparent,] the savour, [a.k.a. aroma,] of [the] knowledge [of] Christ in every place, [through] us.
+I had [an unsettled] spirit [within me,] because I [hadn't] found Titus, my brother [through Christ.]
+But [excusing myself from] them, I went from [there] into Macedonia.
+Thanks be to God now, [Who] always [leads] us to triumph in [sharing our faith] in Christ, & makes manifest, [a.k.a. apparent,] the savour, [a.k.a. aroma,] of [the] knowledge [of] Christ in every place, [through] us.
 [Ephesians 5:1-2 Therefore, you be followers of God, [like] dear children.
 And walk, [a.k.a. follow,] in love, [like] Christ [has] also loved us, & has given Himself for us, [as] an offering & a sacrifice to God for a sweet-smelling savour, [a.k.a. aroma.]

 And who is sufficient, [a.k.a. deserving,] [of] these things?
 For we are not [like] many, [who] corrupt, [a.k.a. distort,] the Word of God.
 [Mark 7:6-7 [Jesus] answered & said to them, [Isaiah,] the prophet, [has] prophesied well of you hypocrites, [like] it is written [in the Scriptures,] This people [honor] Me with their lips, but their heart is far from Me.
 [However,] they do worship Me in vain, teaching the commandments of men, [like] doctrines.]